openaps/docs/docs/docs/openaps-guide/core/medtronic.md

 ## openaps use pump
-Based on our prior experience knowing that `device` enables **use**, let's check out our own `openap use -h` to see how it's changed.
+Based on our prior experience knowing that `device` enables **use**, let's check out our own `openaps use -h` to see how it's changed.
 ```
 [...]
 Known Devices Menu: